 - One of the biggest advantages of a self-contained system is that you can build several SCS units, each with different databases and languages.

 - With monolith broken down, you can easily handle the coding and deployment of the application.
-Since the data is internal, you don’t need to worry about how messages get passed from one SCS unit to another.
+Since the data is internal, you do not need to worry about how messages get passed from one SCS unit to another.

 The line between SCS and microservice does exist, but it is slightly blurry, which means, it can be difficult for you to define an SCS architecturally.
 There is a lot more planning that goes into it before you can begin to break a monolith down into a self-contained system